Kevin Hooks: Director roles

 He directed the film Prison Break: The Final Break (2009) based on the series.

-Hooks is credited as the director of the 2017 Madiba, a three-part BET television special about the life of the late Nelson Mandela and the struggle of the ANC which with the leadership of Mandela, famously succeeded to overthrow the regime of apartheid in South Africa, starring Laurence Fishburne in the role of Mandela.
+Hooks is credited as the director of the 2017 Madiba, a three-part BET television special about the life of Nelson Mandela and the struggle of the ANC which with the leadership of Mandela, famously succeeded to overthrow the regime of apartheid in South Africa, starring Laurence Fishburne in the role of Mandela.

-In 2020, he directed an episode on The Good Lord Bird.
+In 2020, Hooks directed an episode of The Good Lord Bird.